dendronhq/dendron-site/vault/dendron.faq.md

 ### Why custom Markdown preview instead of the VS Code one?

-Our custom Markdown preview gives us much more functionality then the VS Code one -> eg. note references, checkboxes, etc.
+Our custom Markdown preview gives us much more functionality than the VS Code one -> eg. note references, checkboxes, etc.

-In addition, the Markdown preview that Dendron uses is platform agnostic (eg. it's also available on atom).
+In addition, the Markdown preview that Dendron uses is platform agnostic (eg. it's also available on Atom).
 This means that other editors could potentially adopt it as well.

 ### VS Code Snippets are not working in Frontmatter